zkan/cfps/working/2021-pycon-apac-my-journey-to-become-an-airflow-contributor.md

 from Airflow newbie to an Airflow contributor.
 More importantly, I explain how you can also start your journey in this amazing and friendly community.

-## Abstract
+## Description

 Airflow is an open-source platform to programmatically author, schedule, and monitor workflows.
 It has large and vibrant community in which over 1,600 contributors regularly submit features, code patches, and bug fixes to ensure continuous improvement.

 With a large number of contributors and more than 20k GitHub stars, contributing to Airflow can be scary for lots of people.
 However, there is always room for everyone.
 This talk discusses my journey from Airflow newbie to an Airflow contributor.
 More importantly, I explain how you can also start your journey in this amazing and friendly community.

 ## Talk Format